 Catalog Photography for Pals Cool Sock Designs

-This past June 9, ArtChick Photography welcomed Pals Socks, a formerly Brooklyn-based apparel company that recently relocated to the City of Brotherly Love, for a photo shoot of their latest offerings.
+This past June 9, ArtChick Photography welcomed Pals Socks.for their Catalog Photography.
+Pals is a formerly Brooklyn-based apparel company that recently relocated to the City of Brotherly Love for a photo shoot of their latest offerings.

-I directed each model – kid or adult – on how to pose with a close-up of the product.
-Then we moved onto full-length poses, then sitting, and finally for the fun part – to dance, act silly, and to not always look at the camera.
-The models really came to life on camera, with attention to details like making sure that the socks’ faces – be they unicorns, dragons or ladybugs – were in position, clear and intact.
+I directed each model – kid and adult – on how to pose with a close-up of the product.
+We then moved onto full-length poses, sitting, and the fun part – dancing, act silly, and to not always look at the camera.
+The models really came to life on camera.
+With attention to details like making sure that the socks’ faces – be they unicorns, dragons or ladybugs – were in position, clear and intact.
 I must say it was rewarding to capture and direct all walks of life from the ages of 3- to 8- years old.

 As mentioned, Hannah relocated from Brooklyn to Philadelphia recently and needed a catalog photographer to shoot her latest collection.
 She brought snacks and toys for the kids – a really brilliant move.
 My studio is 2,000 square feet, so the front gallery/ waiting room was transformed into a play area for the kids.
-The instant the kids walked in, they gravitated to the play area right away.
-Beyond the gallery/waiting room, there is a kitchen for the snacks and, beyond that, my 12-foot seamless shooting area for the model shoot.
+The instant the kids walked in, they gravitated to the play area.
+Beyond that, there is a kitchen for the snacks and after that my 12-foot seamless shooting area for the model shoot.
 Everything worked smoothly all day.

-In all, there were 10 child models and four adult models for this session – so we had a pretty full house.
-We also had balloons floating everywhere and Disney tunes playing on my Spotify radio station to keep the energy motivating and upbeat.
+In total, there were ten child models and four adult models for this session – a pretty full house.
+We also had balloons floating everywhere.
+To keep the energy motivating and upbeat we had Disney tunes playing in the background.
 Every little detail goes a long way for such a session.

-For their efforts, I would like to thank: my intern Emily for helping out on all fronts; James Foytlin from PhillyFaces for running the casting call for talent; Jim for assisting in greeting guests as they arrived; and my assistant Gwenn for helping with photo retouching.
+For their efforts, I would like to thank: my intern Emily Costello for helping out on all fronts, James Foytlin from PhillyFaces for running the casting call for talent, Jim for assisting in greeting guests as they arrived, and my assistant Gwenn for helping with photo retouching.

-Anyway, here are a few of my favorite shots from this session – enjoy!
+Anyway, here are a few of my favorite shots from this catalog photography session – enjoy!